 |Transmission||ZF Ecomat 4HP 500 (4-speed automatic)|

 The CNG-powered buses are similar to the diesel-driven SBS1688K on the inside but bear distinct differences on the exterior.
 The larger front roof pod houses the CNG tanks, while the air-conditioning unit is the smaller unit located behind the CNG tanks.
 The additional weight of CNG storage components increased the vehicle unladen weight by over a tonne.
-These buses were also not equipped with an Electronic Display Signage (EDS), which was fitted to its predecessor SBS1688K, instead opting for plastic route destination plates.
+These buses were also not equipped with Electronic Display Signs (EDS) (which were fitted to their predecessor SBS1688K), instead opting for plastic route destination plates.
 These buses were assembled by Soon Chow.

 Despite being low-entry, these buses are not equipped with a wheelchair ramp, though a similarly designated wheelchair area is available on the bus, which is utilised as additional standing space.

-CNG B10BLEs have a licensed capacity for 84 passengers, with 35 seating and 49 standing passengers.
+CNG B10BLE buses have a licensed capacity for 84 passengers, with 35 seating and 49 standing passengers.